canada is a banana republic.

 I'm writing you today to express my displeasure with decisions currently being made by the Liberal administration and Justice Minister Irwin Cotler.
 I'm one of your consitutuents, a student at the University of Western Ontario, and a permanent resident of the London North Centre district.
 Though I'm unaware to what extent you're familiar with the case, a Canadian citizen and former resident of London, Marc Emery, is currently going through the legal proceedings to be extradited to the United States for the cross-border sale of marijuana seeds over the Internet.
 Mr. Emery is a well-known political activist, and former owner of London's City Lights Bookstore.

 As a Liberal voter, I feel that this decision is fundamentally opposed to the values of the Liberal party, and constitutes an unwarranted and unlawful intrusion into Canadian sovereignty by the United States government.
-Regardless of your opinions on the legalization or decriminalization of marijuana, the fact remains that Mr. Emery's supposed crime, if it is to be punished at all, ought to be punished fairly and justly according to the laws of
+Regardless of your opinions on the legalization or decriminalization of marijuana, the fact remains that Mr. Emery's supposed crime, if it is to be punished at all, ought to be punished fairly and justly according to the laws of our nation, not according to the draconian laws of another state.

 The on-line sale of marijuana seeds, which contain no THC, and cannot be considered 'marijuana' in any true sense of the word, is an activity which has long been pursued by Mr. Emery and many other Canadian businesses.
-They provide a valuable service, particularly to medical users of cannabis - considering that several US states
+They provide a valuable service, particularly to medical users of cannabis - considering that several US states and the Canadian federal government have legalized the usage of medical marijuana, it would seem that Mr. Emery's business is growing ever-more legitimate.

 The fact is, Mr. Emery is not being prosecuted for the sale of some seeds.
 Nor was he even arrested by our own RCMP, but rather with the supervision of American drug enforcement officers.
 This is, simply put, an attempt by the United States to undermine Canada's status as a sovereign nation.
 He is being prosecuted, by a foreign power, for exercising his right to political assembly and organization in our country.
 Karen Tandy, administrator of the DEA, said as much in an interview with the Seattle Sun-Times: